DCotterill/halixia-hugo/content/ma/dance-151.md

 layout: static
 ---

-Why dancing can enhance your fitness and mood
+Why dancing can enhance your fitness and mood.

 Learn about how you can two-step, boogie and bop your way to improved mood, muscle strength, brain capacity, and a longer and healthier life.